andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/sharing-a-core-data-model-with-a-swift-framework.md

 Command + B to build, and then head up to the File menu and choose Project Settings:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/08-Window-Projects.png" alt="08 - Window - Projects" width="292" height="492" class="alignnone size-full wp-image-12246" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/08-Window-Projects.png 292w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/08-Window-Projects-178x300.png 178w" sizes="(max-width: 292px) 100vw, 292px" />][10]

-In the Project Settings area that appears, click the small gray arrow under the &#8220;Derived Data&#8221; section:
+In the Project Settings area that appears, click the small gray arrow under the "Derived Data&#8221; section:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/09-CarKit-Projects-Window.png" alt="09 - CarKit - Projects Window" width="612" height="374" class="alignnone size-full wp-image-12247" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/09-CarKit-Projects-Window.png 612w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/09-CarKit-Projects-Window-300x183.png 300w" sizes="(max-width: 612px) 100vw, 612px" />][11]

 Next, find the derived data folder for your project.
 It should be named the same as your project with a set of random characters after.
 Sometimes there will be multiple folders that could be your project.
 You can look at the last modified date to help figure you figure out which one was most recently built and choose that one.